Evo 4-9 DIY Coil-on-Plug Assembly Instructions

 - Mount your Coil on Plug setup to the valve cover using the two provided hex head bolts and washers and plug in the harness to both Evo connectors.

 - IMPORTANT!
 Make sure you swap the provided 15A fuse in the fuse box on the driver side under the dash.
-The ignition puts out more power than the factory 10A fuse can handle and it will eventually blow and your car will not start if it does.
-It is located from the driver seat by your left knee in the interior fuse box, top left, red fuse, #1 position.
+The cop ignition puts out more power than the factory 10A fuse can handle and it will eventually blow and your car will not start if it does.
+It is located near the driver seat by your left knee in the interior fuse box, top left, red fuse, #1 position.

 - Enjoy your home-made COP kit from JD Customs USA!!

 Don’t forget to upload a picture and tag us!
 We love to see our products go to work!
 Also make sure to tell your friends where to purchase their Evo DIY COP kit!
 We appreciate your business!